Harmonia axyridis: Control

 Numerous methods of control have been investigated in areas where this beetle has been introduced and causes a threat to native species and biodiversity and to the grape industry.
 Methods of control include insecticides, trapping, removal of aggregates of beetles, and mechanically preventing entry to buildings.
 Methods under development involve the investigation of natural parasites and pathogens, including the use of parasitic sexually transmitted mites and fungal diseases.

 The best methods for dealing with H. axyridis in private homes involve sealing openings they may enter.
 Sweeping and vacuuming are considered effective methods for removing them from homes, though this should be done carefully so as not to trigger reflex bleeding.
 A nylon stocking placed inside the vacuum cleaner's hose, secured with a rubber band, allows the beetles to be "bagged" rather than collected inside the machine.
-A trap designed for indoor use was developed which attracts the beetles with a light and seals them in a removable bag, but does not work particularly well as H. axyridis are not strongly attracted to light.
+A trap designed for indoor use was developed which attracts the beetles with a light and seals them in a removable bag.